MichaelCurrin/docker-quickstarts/examples/python_app/README.md

 ## Related projects

 A template for a basic Python app including CI and docs.
-You can easily add Docker to it.

 [![MichaelCurrin - py-project-template](https://img.shields.io/static/v1?label=MichaelCurrin&message=py-project-template&color=blue&logo=github)](https://github.com/MichaelCurrin/py-project-template)

+You can easily add Docker to it using the steps on this page.

 ## Usage